hughbarney/atto/README.md

 * Added M-g goto-line
 * Updated show-pos with line/total_lines count
 * fixed bug introduced in 1.2 where last modified buffer would not trigger the prompt to save.
-* code footprint in 1775 lines !
+* code footprint is 1775 lines !

 ## Atto v1.2 29 November 2015
 * Implemented multibuffer support, added approx 180 lines of code